cockroachdb/cockroach-operator/DEVELOPER.md

 See: https://docs.bazel.build/versions/master/install.html

-Take a look at the [](Makefile) for various targets you can run.
+Take a look at the [Makefile](https://github.com/cockroachdb/cockroach-operator/blob/master/Makefile) for various targets you can run.
 The e2e testing requires a container engine like docker running as it starts a K8s cluster with Kind.
 The Makefile is simply a wrapper for bazel commands and does not have any build functionality in it.

 You will also need kubectl and a running Kubernetes cluster to run the k8s targets like `make k8s/apply`.